nerd190/migrator/README.md

 - Factory reset
 1. Reflash the same version from custom recovery to migrate and wipe data.
-2. Install new ROM, kernel, Magisk, GApps and so on (optional).
+2. Install new ROM, kernel, Magisk, GApps, etc (optional).
 3. Reboot.